flux-framework/flux-operator/docs/tutorials/state.md

 we will run `flux dump` to that same archive as an interactive command.
 Note this is a simple approach that assumes we are OK replacing a previous state with a new one - for more complex workflows (where possibly we need to maintain an original state) we likely will need to do something differently.
-For the time being, let's create this first minicluster to submit jobs to, and the plan will be that the second minicluster can load previous job history.
+For the time being, let's create this first MiniCluster to submit jobs to, and the plan will be that the second MiniCluster can load previous job history.
 If you are using Minikube, make sure to pull first:

 ```bash